yotiosoft/dptran-cpp/README.md

 ## Reset settings

-Resets all settings.
+You can reset all settings.
 Note: The API key will be reset as well.
-If you wish to use the service again, please set the API key again.
+If you wish to use dptran again, please set the API key again.

 ```bash
 $ dptran -s clear